sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Hands-on lab/HOL step-by-step - Migrating Oracle to PostgreSQL.md

    ![The screenshot shows pgAdmin in the Windows Search text box.](./media/2020-07-04-12-45-20.png "Find pgAdmin manually in Windows Search bar")

 5. PgAdmin will prompt you to set a password to govern access to database credentials.
-Enter a password.
+Enter `oracledemo123`.
 Confirm your choice.
 For now, our configuration of pgAdmin is complete.

-### Task 2: Install ora2pg
+### Task 2: Install the ora2pg utility

 **Ora2pg** is the tool we will use to migrate database objects and data.
 Microsoft's Data Migration Team has greatly simplified the process of obtaining this tool by providing the **installora2pg.ps1** script.
 You can download using the link below:

  **Download**: <https://raw.githubusercontent.com/microsoft/DataMigrationTeam/master/IP%20and%20Scripts/PostgreSQL%20Migration%20and%20Assessment%20Tools/installora2pg.ps1>.

-1. Copy Microsoft's script to the `C:\handsonlab\MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL\Hands-on lab\lab-files\starter-project\Postgre Scripts` location.
+1. Copy Microsoft's script content to the `C:\handsonlab\MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL\Hands-on lab\lab-files\starter-project\Postgre Scripts` location.

     - Press Ctrl+S to save the file from the webpage.
     - In the File Explorer dialog, quote the file name and ensure that the **Save as type** field is set to **All Files**.

         ![Ensuring that the installora2pg.ps1 script does not have .txt appended to it by File Explorer.](./media/save-ps-script-properly.PNG "Saving the PowerShell script without a .txt extension")

+    >**Note**: Failing to put quotes around file name on save will cause the file to be saved as a text file.
+It will NOT execute as a PowerShell file.

 2. Navigate to the location mentioned above and right-click `installora2pg.ps1`.
 Then, select **Run with PowerShell**.